intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 The principle that grease operates on is that an implementation that is regularly exposed to unknown values is not likely to become intolerant of new values when they appear.
-This depends somewhat on the fact that the difficulty of implementing the protocol mechanism correctly is not significantly more effort than implementing code to specifically filter out the randomized grease values.
+This depends largely on the assumption that the difficulty of implementing the protocol mechanism correctly is not significantly more effort than implementing code to specifically filter out the randomized grease values.

 To avoid simple techniques for filtering greasing codepoints, grease values are not reserved from a single contiguous block of code points, but are distributed